Special Leave Petition vs Review Petition vs Curative Petition vs Mercy Petition: What are the differences?

 The dismissal of an SLP against an order or judgment of a lower forum is not an affirmation of the same.

-Supreme Court has also clarified that it will not make any difference whether the review petition was filed before the filing of special leave petition or was filed after the dismissal of a special leave petition.
+Supreme Court has also clarified that it will not make any difference whether the review petition was filed before the filing of a special leave petition or was filed after the dismissal of a special leave petition.

 What is a Review Petition?